University of Denver: Athletics

 The Pioneers' major conference affiliations changed in July 2013.
 Denver moved its primary affiliation from the Western Athletic Conference to The Summit League, hockey moved from the Western Collegiate Hockey Association to the National Collegiate Hockey Conference, and men's lacrosse moved from the ECAC Lacrosse League to the Big East Conference.
 The women's lacrosse team also moved from the Mountain Pacific Sports Federation (MPSF) to the Big East Conference in 2017 and in 2019 they reached the Elite 8 (quarterfinals) of the NCAA tournament.
 In addition, the women's gymnastics team joined the newly formed Mountain Rim Gymnastics Conference in 2013 and later moved to the Big 12 Conference in July 2015.

-In July 2026, DU will leave the Summit League for the West Coast Conference.
+In July 2026, DU left the Summit League to join the West Coast Conference.

 Pioneers moniker controversy

 The school has used the Pioneers nickname since 1925 after previously being known at the Fighting Parsons or Fighting Ministers (1919-1925).
 Under the Pioneers moniker, DU athletic teams have had the following mascots: Pioneer Pete (1925 to 1968), Denver Boone (1968 to 1998), Ruckus the red-tailed hawk (1999 to 2007), and since 2008, the school has been without an official mascot.
 Denver Boone first fell into controversy in 1984 when university administrators began to phase out the Daniel Boone-inspired mascot due to "male gender stereotyping and its specifically western symbolism".
 By 1999, the transition away from Boone was complete with the unveiling of Ruckus by Chancellor Daniel Ritchie.
 Ruckus was eventually phased out in 2008 after failing to gain traction with students, student-athletes, and alumni.
 In 2013, a task force was formed to generate three new mascot options - a jackrabbit, an elk, or a mountaineer - under the Pioneers moniker.
 Although a survey found 70% of respondents would be receptive or neutral on a new mascot, respondents did not coalesce around any option to merit selection.

 Despite the removal of Denver Boone as the official mascot, the university maintains Pioneers as the moniker for its athletics and general university representation.
 The use of the Pioneers moniker has generated controversy among faculty, staff, and students.
-The university founder territorial governor John Evans was found culpable in the Sand Creek massacre.
+The university founder territorial governor John Evans was found culpable by a university committee in the Sand Creek massacre.
 In November 1864, US Cavalry attacked the Cheyenne and Arapahoe people at a site near Eads, in Southeastern Colorado, killing mostly women, children, and elders.
 DU has deep ties to the Sand Creek Massacre.
 Not only was John Evans the founder of the university, Colonel John Chivington who led the attack was also one of the early donors and Board of Trustees members.
 In 2014, the DU John Evans Study Committee Report was produced and found Evans culpable for the massacre, given his "aggressively anti-Native rhetoric and actions leading up to the massacre".